 A major development of the period was phasing out of the doctoral program in library science.
 The first doctoral students were enrolled in 1970, and the first PhD degree was awarded in 1975.
 From that time through 1988, 70 additional students received the PhD degree.
 In December 1987, the Texas Higher Education Coordinating Board announced its review of the doctoral program and slated its closure in 1992.
 At that time, the University of North Texas established the Interdisciplinary PhD in Information Science.
 The innovative program is unique to the state and region and achieved national recognition for SLIS.

-The School underwent a change in the deanship when Dr. Raymond Von Dran resigned in 1995, in order to become dean of the Syracuse University library and information science program.
-Dr. Philip Turner, took over the deanship in September 1996.
+The School underwent a change in the deanship when Dr. Raymond Von Dran resigned in 1995, in order to become dean of the School of Information Studies at Syracuse University.
+Dr. Philip Turner took over the deanship in September 1996.

 In answer to the needs of students pursuing all or part of their program in distance learning mode, the school launched the first Web Institute in June 2001.
-The Institutes have now become an integral and required part of the learning experience for all students working toward the master's degree.
+The Institutes had become an integral and required part of the learning experience for all students working toward the master's degree until Fall 2018.
 At the second Web Institute, students begin Introduction to Information Organization, the third of the core courses.
 Advising sessions with students also are available.
 The primary focus of the Web Institutes is to give students the foundation necessary to be successful in these demanding core courses.
 The remainder of the student's program are completed electronically.
+The benefits of the Web Institutes were decreased with the advancement of Internet technologies.
+Faculty voted to discontinue the Institutes in Fall 2018.

 Starting in 1999, the School began offering the master's degree at out-of-state locations in partnership with local institutions.
 The first was offered in Minnesota when SLIS entered into an agreement with St. Cloud State University.
 Second and third cohorts were launched in 2001 and 2004 respectively when agreements were renewed with the University of Minnesota Law Library.